 The SWMP describes these six minimum measures.
-Following each measure description is a lists of actions that UW Bothell and CC are conducting to meet these requirements.
-The dates for completing these actions is available at http://www.bothellwa.gov/461/Stormwater-Inspections
+Following each measure description is a list of actions that UW Bothell and CC are conducting to meet these requirements.
+The dates for completing these actions is available on the City of Bothell Stormwater Maintenance and Inspections Website.

-According to the Permit, UW Bothell and CCC will implement the following stormwater education strategies:
+According to the Permit, UW Bothell and CC will implement the following stormwater education strategies:

-a.
-Storm drain inlets owned or operated by UW Bothell and CCC that are located in maintenance yards, in parking lots, along sidewalks, and at pedestrian access points will be clearly labeled with the message similar to “Dump no waste – Drains to water body.”
-As identified during visual inspection and regular maintenance of storm drain inlets per the requirements of S6.D.3.d. and S6.D.6.a.i. below, or as otherwise reported to UW Bothell and CCC , any inlet having a label that is no longer clearly visible and/or easily readable will be re-labeled within 90 days.
+- Storm drain inlets owned or operated by UW Bothell and CC that are located in maintenance yards, in parking lots, along sidewalks, and at pedestrian access points will be clearly labeled with the message similar to “Dump no waste – Drains to water body.”
+As identified during visual inspection and regular maintenance of storm drain inlets per the requirements of S6.D.3.d. and S6.D.6.a.i. below, or as otherwise reported to UW Bothell and CC, any inlet having a label that is no longer clearly visible and/or easily readable will be re-labeled within 90 days.